advertisement

 Central government, public schools, mirrors, oil lamps,

-fancy shoes, fireplaces, window frames with colored glass,
+fancy shoes, fireplaces, window frames with colored glass, marble staircases

 Chinese New Year & Lantern Festival